pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       PDF only: Return a list of images referenced by the page.
 Same as :meth:`Document.getPageImageList`.

+   .. method:: getSVGimage(matrix = None)

+      Create an SVG image from the page.
+Only full page images are currently supported.

+     :arg matrix: A :ref:`Matrix` object.
+Default is :ref:`Identity`.
+Valid operations include scaling and rotation.
+     :type matrix: :ref:`Matrix`

+     :returns: an UTF-8 encoded string that contains the image.
+This can e.g. be saved in a file with extension ``.svg``.

    .. method:: getPixmap(matrix = fitz.Identity, colorspace = fitz.csRGB, clip = None, alpha = True)

      Create a pixmap from the page.
 This is probably the most often used method to create pixmaps.